Nav-one/dzScript/README.md

 ## Notes

-So far, i've spent around 4 hours on this + the installer to save me 1 second a night, meaning this project will break even in roughly 39.5 years.
+So far, i've spent around 4 hours on this + the installer to save me 14 seconds a night, meaning this project will break even in roughly 4 years.